allenliu70/vpc_flow_logs/README.md

 2. Once further testings are conducted and the program's robustness is confirmed, I can go ahead and enhance this program to support higher version and custom formats.

+3. Please note: if the fields custom format do not match the flow logs data, the program could error out.